 that implement the National Environmental Policy Act (NEPA).

-Public comments will be considered as the Corps and Pierce County work toward completing a basin-wide flood risk management plan.
-Comments on the DFR/EIS may be submitted by email, at the upcoming public meeting, or in written form.
+Public comments received during the public comment period and at the public meeting will be considered as the Corps and Pierce County work toward completing a basin-wide flood risk management plan.